Have you ever thought what it might be like to teach English online as part of a remote income?

 If you want to get started teaching in another country, or you want to teach English online, you will almost certainly need a TEFL (Teaching English as a Foreign Language) certification, (or an equivalent such as CELTA).

-There are many options available online, but if you want to learn how to teach English online, we have negotiated a special 35% off deal with a respected international TEFL training company (use promo code “HSM35”):
+There are many options available online, but if you want to learn how to teach English online, we have negotiated a special 35% discount with a highly respected international TEFL training company – the school where we took our courses.

 Invest the time now to get your TEFL qualification, learn how to teach English online, and you’ll find that there are many different opportunities available for using your new skill teaching English as a foreign language!